OSVR/OSVR-Core/doc/TopicWritingDevicePlugin.md

 In order for the OSVR server to properly load the plugin and find your device, you will need to create a new `osvr_server_config.json` file.
 You can start by modifying an existing config file and changing the configuration appropriately.
 You will need to add routes to `osvr_server_config.json` file for sensors that you specified in your device descriptor.

-Once your plugin loads succesfully, you can view the data that the OSVR server is transmitting from your plugin.
-The `vrpn_print_devices` utility will display this information:
+Once your plugin loads successfully, you can view the data that the OSVR server is transmitting from your plugin.
+If you created a tracker plugin, get the OSVR Tracker Viewer to view the data graphically.

+The `vrpn_print_devices` utility from VRPN can also display this information for select device interfaces (analog, button, tracker):

     vrpn_print_devices org_example_MyDevice/DeviceName@localhost